arvindnegi1/EntryManagementApp/README.md

 # EntryManagementApp
-Entry management App summergeeks innovaccer task for SDE Intern
+Entry management App summergeeks innovaccer task for SDE Intern summer 2020
 ## CONTRIBUTING
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 ## LANGUAGE USED